cobragroup/nonLinearity/README.md

 # Reading the documentation

-If I didn't upload it somewhere else, from the `mip2` folder run:
+If I didn't upload it somewhere else, from the `nonLinearity` folder run:
 ```bash
 pip install -r docs/requirements.txt
 ```